The Response Properties section allows you to modify the response HTTP properties:

 This expression means that for 10 cases in 100 the response time will be in a 100ms to 200ms interval, for 80 cases of 100 - in a 200ms to 800ms interval, and for another 10 cases - in a 800ms to 1000ms interval.
 By adding more buckets you can form pretty complex response time distributions.

-The headers values are scriptable and can use the same variables as the payload field plus
+The delay value is scriptable and can use the same variables as the payload field plus